joel-g/resume/README.md

 ## Experience
 ### Technical Consultant, Umbrella Corp, Jun 2015 - Present
-Support for businesses o ering services in IT, marketing, graphic design and web development.
+Support for businesses offering services in IT, marketing, graphic design and web development.
 I help small business owners connect with their customers.
 ### System Administrator, DirectBuy of Seattle, Sept 2011 - Mar 2015
 Repaired, maintained, upgraded, troubleshot, installed software and provided user support for 30+ workstations.
 Maintained network equipment and servers.
 Deployed and organized cloud storage services and local databases.
-Provide one-on-one training and group training for 30+ sta members on propriety software, Microsoft products and security policies.
+Provided one-on-one training and group training for 30+ staff members on proprietary software, Microsoft products and security policies.
 Designed logos, signs, advertisements to support marketing team.
 Cross-trained in sales to support sales team.
-### Information Technology Specialist, DirectBuy of Olympia, Jan 2007 - Feb 201
+### Marketing Manager & IT Specialist, DirectBuy of Olympia, Jan 2007 - Feb 2011
-Worked with contractors to ensure all technology necessary for daily business is always working and trained sta to use it all.
+Worked with contractors to ensure all technology necessary for daily business is always working and trained staff to use it all.
+Developed and implemented digital, direct mail and telephone marketing campaigns that drop 90%+ of our monthly business.
 ## Skills
 ### Software Development
 HTML, CSS, Javascript, Ruby, Python, jQuery, SQL, RESTful web